raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 When it has finished, double-check that it created a `result.txt` file in your project folder with a valid structure.
 Additionally, observe any other output files created by your project.
 Did your saved files exceed the 250MB limit, or include file types that are not allowed in the rules?
 Finally, check your logs for any errors.

 If you see any errors, or the program does not do what you expected it to, you will need to address this before you submit your code, to make sure you have the best chance of achieving 'flight status'.
-You can repeatedly call **Astro-Pi-Replay** to rerun your experiment as many times as needed until you are confident that your program works.
+You can rerun your experiment with the **Astro Pi Replay** tool as many times as needed until you are confident that your program works.

 --- task ---